thephez/original-evolution-whitepaper/README.md

 #### 5.2.3 Quorum Sigs
 ●
 Quorum Sigs are signatures for the Transition Data section only from the Masternodes
-that submitted the transition, and are used for Proof­of­Service and can be pruned after
+that submitted the transition, and are used for Proof-of-Service and can be pruned after
 the next MN reward cycle concludes (e.g. 2 weeks)

 #### 5.2.4 Transition Structure